Varoufakis says Greece committed to reforms, rules out more austerity

 Shut out of bond markets and with bailout payments suspended, Greece intends to make good on its debt obligations but urgently needs more aid to be able to do so, the government said on Monday.

-It must repay four loans totaling 1.6 billion euros ($1.75 billion) to the International Monetary Fund next month.
+It must repay four loans totalling 1.6 billion euros ($1.75 billion) to the International Monetary Fund next month.

 Varoufakis said Athens was prepared to implement a series of reforms.

 “What are we talking about?
-Of an independent tax agency, of keeping forever a reasonable primary surplus, of a sensible and ambitious privatization program... of a true reform of the pension system ...of liberalizations of markets for goods and services etc,” he wrote.
+Of an independent tax agency, of keeping forever a reasonable primary surplus, of a sensible and ambitious privatisation programme... of a true reform of the pension system ...of liberalisations of markets for goods and services etc,” he wrote.

 But it would not be able to attain those goals if it tried to reach the “unbearably high” primary surplus targets demanded by the country’s creditors.